navneettomar11/technical-guides/nodejs/functional-programming.md

 > INPUT -> PROCESS -> OUTPUT

 Functional programming is about:
-1. **Isolated functions** - there is no dependence on the state of the program, which includes global variables that are subject to change.
+1. **Isolated functions** - there is no dependencies on the state of the program, which includes global variables that are subject to change.

 2. **Pure functions** - the same in input always gives the same output.